-Please stop!
+Take that back!
 I beg of you!
 I completely understand what you’re trying to say, but please choose better wordings!
 I’m going to have a heart attack from your lack of vocabulary!

 "My friend!
 Be my friend!"
 She was quick to fix her poor choice of words.

-I saw her bright red ears that hid behind her blonde hair.
-They only made me more uncomfortable.
-Aside from that, I didn't know how to respond to her demand.
-If we were in a normal circumstance, such as in a classroom or a house, or even if it was just two of us, or anywhere at all where I can deny her request without a second thought, I would gladly say no But, unfortunately, that wasn't the case.
-We were on the sidewalk with multiple people staring at us, as well as an awkward atmosphere.
+I saw her bright red ears that hid behind her blonde hair, and it only made me more uncomfortable.
+Aside from that, I didn't even know how to respond to her demand.
+If we were in a normal circumstance, such as in a classroom or a house, or even if it was just the two of us, or anywhere at all where I can deny her request without a second thought, I could gladly say no without any remorse.

-"No." I said nonchalantly.
+"No." I tried saying it nonchalantly.

 She squealed, dropping to her knees just like earlier, and clutched her chest.

 Not feeling satisfied with the sad mood I had brought upon everyone, I turned around and started to walk away.

-"D-Don't worry, Okumori, I'll be your friend soon!"
+"D-Don't worry, Okumori-kun!
+I'll be your friend soon!"

 Thankfully, I was able to exit freely with no interruptions.
 Though, it also intrigued me how Miyake would achieve that unrealistic goal of hers.
-What was she going to do?